lhermann/lukashermann.dev/content/writing/vue-debounce-input.md

 ## The Solution

-This Vue component solved both problems.
+This Vue component solves both problems.
 It is designed to be used as a drop-in replacement for the native `<input>` tag.

 First, here is the component in full.
 Underneath I explain what each part does and how it works.